jinjamator/jinjamator/docs/source/plugins/content/file.excel.rst

     :type path: ``str``
     :return: a list of ``dict``
     :rtype: list of dict

     :Keyword Arguments:
         * *work_sheet_name* (``str``) --
            Name of the worksheet to return data from, defaults to Sheet1 if neither *work_sheet_name* nor *Sheet1* is found the worksheet on index 0 is used.

+.. py:function:: file.excel.save(data, destination_path, **kwargs):

+    Generate a xlsx file from a datastructure.
+Currently just a single sheet is supported

+    :param data: Currently data must be a list of dicts.
+    :type data: list of dict
+    :param destination_path: Path of the resulting CSV file.
+    :type destination_path: str
+    :raises ValueError: If the format of data cannot be determined.
+    :return: Returns True on success.
+    :rtype: bool

+    :Keyword Arguments:
+        Currently None

 .. py:function:: file.excel.to_csv(src_path, target_path=None, **kwargs):